 Plant any time between the last frost date and early autumn.
 Hardy to Zone 6: -23°C (-10°F).

 Sow seeds no deeper than 5mm (¼").

 Crimson clover can be worked into the soil easily with a garden fork.
 For nitrogen fixation, allow the plants to grow until flowering begins, and simply remove the tops and compost, leaving the roots intact in the soil.
-Allow ten days before planting the next crop, and avoid following with legumes like peas, beans, or soy.
+Follow with a nitrogen-loving crops, like corn and greens.